 - to enforce any booking or other contract with you.

 Such third parties may include any suppliers or sub-contractors and their agents (e.g. airlines, coach, ferry or train companies, hoteliers, hire companies, cruise companies, tour operators etc.).
 The identities of these parties may change from time to time and are engaged so we can provide our services to you.

 13.3 Suppliers of travel and other services

 We may disclose your personal data to any third party (e.g. supplier, contractor sub-contractor) we make any enquiries with concerning or engage or sub-contract to perform any booking or other contract, including to provide any travel, tour or other products or services we have agreed to provide to you in order to perform our contract with you.

-We may disclose your personal data to any supplier with whom we make any enquiry concerning or book any travel or other products and services for you as agent (whether as agent for you, someone representing you, or the supplier), such as a tour operator.
-Details of any third party tour operators or other third parties who will be responsible for or supply you with the travel services booked or enquired about, may be obtained from us on request, and may be stated in any tour or other brochure provided by us.
+We may disclose your personal data to any supplier with whom we make any enquiry concerning or book any travel or other products and services for you as an agent (whether as an agent for you, someone representing you, or the supplier), such as a tour operator.
+Details of any third-party tour operators or other third parties who will be responsible for or supply you with the travel services booked or enquired about, may be obtained from us on request and may be stated in any tour or other brochure provided by us.

 If any application is made through us for any travel or other insurance to cover you, we will pass your personal data on to the insurer.
 Information provided by you may be put on to a register of claims and shared with other insurers to prevent fraudulent claims.

 13.5 Business Function Outsourcing